How to Get Motivated to Study (17 Little-Known Tips)

 What is your reason for studying?

 Your previous decisions have led you to this industry.
 Why?
 Remember your values and what you love.
 Imagine the future you want to have.
 NOT the future you SHOULD have.
-Forget about what society and your friends want.
+Forget about what society and your friends like.
 What should matter to you is yourself.
-Only then you will be able to get motivated to study and improve your study habits.
+Only then will you be motivated to study and improve your study habits.

 Do what matters to you!